Raymond Taras

 Raymond Taras (also Ray Taras) is a Canadian political scientist.
 His interests include issues of Central and Eastern Europe and Russia, multiculturalism, xenophobia, Islamophobia, ethnic conflicts, and response to refugee crisis and immigration in the receiving countries.
 During the 2014–15 academic year Ray Taras was a Leverhulme Visiting Professor at the Centre for Migration Research, University of Sussex.
-In 2018-19 he is Fulbright Distinguished Chair at the Australian National University in Canberra.
+In 2018-19 he was Fulbright Distinguished Chair at the Australian National University in Canberra.

 B.A.
 Université de Montréal, M.A.
 Sussex university, M.Phil.
 University of Essex, Ph.D. in political sociology, Warsaw University (1981).

 Languages spoken: Polish (first language), Canadian French (language of education), intermediate level in Russian and Spanish, as well as basics in Swedish and Danish.

 Raymond Taras was born in a Polish family in Montreal, Canada.